angelidito/42/Cursus/Circle3/Philosophers/Readme.md

 # Philosophers Project

-This project is a simulation of the Dining Philosophers Problem, where a group of philosophers sit at a round table, alternating between eating, thinking, and sleeping.
+This project is a simulation of the Dining Philosophers Problem, where a group of philosophers sit at a round data, alternating between eating, thinking, and sleeping.
 The goal is to implement the simulation in C using either threads and mutexes (mandatory part) or processes and semaphores (bonus part).

 ## Overview